JOSEPH RAFFAEL’s HELLEBORES

 For example, a few days after I posted about my hellebore sketches, which were prompted by Susan Rushton’s lucious photos of these early spring bloomers, I received a new edition of artist Joseph Raffael’s newsletter, announcing his own new stunning hellebore painting.

 I’ve long respected Raffael’s work and it was a joy to see his painting on the same subject I’d been working on.
-His hellebore painting felt like a gift, showing me how much more I could possibly do watercolor in the future.
+His hellebore painting felt like a gift, showing me how much more I could possibly achieve with watercolor in the future.
 He even focused on a side view of one blossom and it’s complex interior that I’d found interesting, too.
 (My side view is posted above, but go to Joseph’s site to see his elegant interpretation.)

 The first Raffael painting I encountered was one of his “Water Paintings” at the Chicago Art Institute.
 Forty years ago, that massive riverscape dazzled me with shimmering surfaces, jewel-like reflections and mysterious watery depths, He inspired me to try to capture light in my own work in various translucent and transparent media, including glass enamels, watercolors and stained glass.